 We will continue to have sponsors who help us bring you the weekly podcasts.
 But for the time and resources it takes for production and marketing of the podcast, as well as gathering news, writing content and all those other little expenses that come with running a website, we are asking for your support as a Friend of Do the Woo.
 Your picture or logo will be part of a gallery directory that will lead to a bio that others can view.

-I hope you will truly consider supporting us by being a Friend of Do the Woo for $99/yr individuals, $199/yr companies and brands.
+I hope you will truly consider supporting us by being a Friend of Do the Woo.
 Help us make this the go-to source for the WooCommerce community.

 What About the Existing Content Here?

 If you are wondering where all our Woo tutorials and posts are, they will continue to exist on this site.
-In fact, we will still do an occasional post.
+In fact, we are continuing to do tutorial posts on our site.

 Thanks to our sponsor Ahoy!